 Please make five copies of written testimony available to the presiding officer.
-Written testimony may also be submitted via email to hhfbc.consolidatedplan@hawail.gov, by U.S. mail to HHFDC; 677 Queen Street,

-Suite 300; Honolulu, Hawaii 96813, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
+Written testimony may also be submitted via email to hhfdc.consolidatedplan@hawaii.gov, by U.S. mail to HHFDC; 677 Queen Street, Sulte 300; Honolulu, Hawaii 96813, or by fax to (808) 587-0600 by 4:30 p.m. on the day of the hearing.
 Comments and testimony received will be considered in preparing the final AAP.

-If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at (808) 587-0501, by email at hhftdhr@hawaii.gov, by fax at (808) 587-0600, or written request as soon as possible, at least ten business days before the hearing.
+If access or communication assistance and/or services (e.g., large print, taped materials, sign language interpreter, or translator) are required to participate in this materials, sign language interpreter, or translator) are required to participate in this public hearing, please contact the HHFDC's Human Resources Office at (808) 587-0501, by email at hhfdchr@hawall.gov, by fax at (808) 587-0600, or by written request as soon as possible, at least ten business days before the hearing.
 Prompt requests help to ensure the availability of appropriate accommodations.
-Upon request, this notice is available in alternate/accessible formats.
+Upon request, this notice is available in allemate/accessible formats.